summer-lister/azureserviceresiliency/README.md

 # **Resiliency By Azure Service**

+> <sub> ___Disclaimer___:
+*The resiliency methods and information provided for Azure services are subject to change.
+For the most current and accurate information, always refer to the official Azure documentation.</sub>*

 Here's a table summarizing the resiliency methods, customer effort to enable resiliency, pricing for resiliency, multi-region disaster recovery strategies, customer effort to enable disaster recovery, pricing for multi-region support, and documentation links for the requested Azure resources: